bedatadriven/renjin-docs/source/writing-renjin-extensions.rst

     import S4 methods

 ``exportClasses(fooClass)``
-    export S4 classes.
+    export S4 classes (and `Reference Classes <https://www.rdocumentation.org/packages/methods/versions/3.5.3/topics/ReferenceClasses>`_).
     You can add as many classes you like to this directive

 ``exportMethods(barMethod)``
     export S4 methods.
 You can add as many methods you like to this directive